Ankit087-acer/Experiment6/README.md

 Save BMI Records: Records the BMI calculation and status (Underweight, Normal, Overweight, Obesity) in a MongoDB database.

-View BMI Records: You can view saved BMI records by connecting to the database through MongoDB Compass or MongoDB Shell.
+View BMI Records: You could view saved BMI records by connecting to the database through MongoDB Compass or MongoDB Shell.

 Prerequisites